Preetham-2004/match-alert-microservices/README.md

-# 🎮 Esports Tournament Microservices Platform
+# 🎮 Esports Tournament Microservices

 A scalable, microservices-driven backend for managing esports tournaments and matches.
 Built using Node.js, Express, MongoDB, Docker, and RabbitMQ — with real-time email notifications using Resend.